Return to the Show

 Purchased from Following Sea Gallery, Hawaii in 1983.

-Her career spans the greater part of this century, and extends
+Her career spans the greater part of this century, and extends over

 wide-ranging fields, from the world of magazine journalism